MonashStudentInnovation/AppleSeed/README.md

-# Spring boot GAE project for Java 8
+# monPlan API Java 1.8
 Spring boot on AppEngine standard with Java 8.